 Strategy (MSTR)

-Strategy is up against the odds.
+Strategy keeps us up at night.
 The company is a leveraged proxy for Bitcoin, meaning any crypto downturn - or tighter credit conditions — could rock the stock.― StockStory Analyst Team

 1. News